spdobest/RxJavaWorld/README.md

-## Schedulers ##
+## Schedulers
-To perform operations of Observable on different threads(multi-threading) .Between Observer and observable there is scheduler.
-It is used to handle multithreading.
-It decides whether the code will run in background thread or main thread.
-THere are mainly 2 Schedulers used in Rx Java, 1.
-Schedulers.io and ANdroidSchedulers.mainThread()
+- To perform operations of Observable on different threads(multi-threading).
+- Between Observer and observable there is scheduler.
+- It is used to handle multithreading.
+- It decides whether the code will run in background thread or main thread.

-**Scheduler.io()**
+- There are mainly 2 Schedulers used in Rx Java,
+  - 1. Schedulers.io
+  - 2. AbdroidSchedulers.mainThread()

+## Scheduler.io()
-Can have limitless threadpool.
+- Can have limitless threadpool.
-can have non CPU intesive task
+- can have non CPU intesive task
-For Task related to database operation, network communication and file system interaction.
+- For Task related to database operation, network communication and file system interaction.
-This is used to perform non CPU-intensive operations like making network calls, reading disc / files, database operations etc., This maintains pool of threads.
+- This is used to perform non CPU-intensive operations like making network calls, reading disc / files, database operations etc., This maintains pool of threads.

-**Scheduler.newThread()**
+## Scheduler.newThread()
-This scheduler creates a new thread for each unit of work scheduled.Using this, a new thread will be created each time a task is scheduled.
-It’s usually suggested not to use schedular unless there is a very long running operation.
-The threads created via newThread() won’t be reused.
+- This scheduler creates a new thread for each unit of work scheduled.
+- Using this, a new thread will be created each time a task is scheduled.
+- It’s usually suggested not to use schedular unless there is a very long running operation.
+- The threads created via newThread() won’t be reused.

+## AndroidSchedulers.mainThread()
-**AndroidSchedulers.mainThread()** – This provides access to android Main Thread / UI Thread.
-Usually operations like updating UI, user interactions happens on this thread.
-We shouldn’t perform any intensive operations on this thread as it makes the app glitchy or ANR dialog can be thrown.
+– This provides access to android Main Thread / UI Thread.
+- Usually operations like updating UI, user interactions happens on this thread.
+- We shouldn’t perform any intensive operations on this thread as it makes the app glitchy or ANR dialog can be thrown.

-**Scheduler.single()**
+## Scheduler.single()
 This scheduler has a single thread execution tasks one after another following the given order.

-**Schedulers.immediate()**
+## Schedulers.immediate()
-This scheduler will execute all the tasks in sequential order they are added.
-This can be used when there is necessity of sequential execution is required.This scheduler executes the the task immediately in synchronous way by blocking the main thread.
+- This scheduler will execute all the tasks in sequential order they are added.
+- This can be used when there is necessity of sequential execution is required.
+- This scheduler executes the the task immediately in synchronous way by blocking the main thread.

+## Schedulers.computation()
-**Schedulers.computation()** – This schedular can be used to perform CPU-intensive operations like processing huge data, bitmap processing etc., The number of threads created using this scheduler completely depends on number CPU cores available.
+– This schedular can be used to perform CPU-intensive operations like processing huge data, bitmap processing etc.,

-**Scheduler.trampoline()**
+- The number of threads created using this scheduler completely depends on number CPU cores available.

+## Scheduler.trampoline()
-It executes the tasks in First In – First Out manner.
-All the scheduled tasks will be executed one by one by limiting the number of background threads to one.This scheduler executes tasks following first in first out basics.
+- It executes the tasks in First In – First Out manner.
+- All the scheduled tasks will be executed one by one by limiting the number of background threads to one.
+- This scheduler executes tasks following first in first out basics.

-**Scheduler.from(Executor executor)**
+## Scheduler.from(Executor executor)**
-This allows us to create a scheduler from an executor by limiting number of threads to be created.
-When thread pool is occupied, tasks will be queued.This creates and returns costume scheduler backed by a specific executor.
+- This allows us to create a scheduler from an executor by limiting number of threads to be created.
+- When thread pool is occupied, tasks will be queued.
+- This creates and returns costume scheduler backed by a specific executor.

-Even through there are lot of Schedulers available, Schedulers.io() and AndroidSchedulers.mainThread() are extensively used in android programming.
+**NOTE : **Even through there are lot of Schedulers available, **Schedulers.io()** and **AndroidSchedulers.mainThread()** are extensively used in android programming.
 Below are the list of schedulers available and their brief introduction.

-## Operators ##
+## Operators
-To modify data
+- To modify data
-its is used to convert the data streams before it recieved by the observers.
-They allow to change by different operators.
-There are around 70 operators.
+- Its is used to convert the data streams before it recieved by the observers.
+They allow to change by different operators. **There are around 70 operators**

-Observable — Operator — Observer
+- **Observable — Operator — Observer**
-An Observable is like speaker which emit value.
+- An Observable is like speaker which emit value.
 It does some work and emits some values.

-An Operator is like translator which translate/modify a data from one form to another form.
+- An Operator is like translator which translate/modify a data from one form to another form.

-An Observer gets those values.
+- An Observer gets those values.

-**1. Observable - **
+## 1. Observable
-**2. Flowable -**
+## 2. Flowable
-Flowable comes to picture when there is a case that the Observable is emitting huge numbers of values which can’t be consumed by the Observer.
+- Flowable comes to picture when there is a case that the Observable is emitting huge numbers of values which can’t be consumed by the Observer.
-In this case, the Observable needs to skip some values on the basis of some strategy else it will throw an exception.
+- In this case, the Observable needs to skip some values on the basis of some strategy else it will throw an exception.
-The Flowable Observable handles the exception with a strategy.
+- The Flowable Observable handles the exception with a strategy.

-The strategy is called BackPressureStrategy and the exception is called MissingBackPressureException.
+- The strategy is called BackPressureStrategy and the exception is called MissingBackPressureException.

-Creating a Flowable Observable
+- **Creating a Flowable Observable**

-Similar to normal Observable, you can create Flowable using Flowable.create().
+    - Similar to normal Observable, you can create Flowable using Flowable.create().

-Observer for Flowable Observable
+    - Observer for Flowable Observable

-The Observer for Flowable is exactly same as normal Observer.
+    - The Observer for Flowable is exactly same as normal Observer.

-**3. Single -**
+## 3. Single
-Single is used when the Observable has to emit only one value like a response from a network call.
+- Single is used when the Observable has to emit only one value like a response from a network call.

-How to create Single Observable
+- How to create Single Observable
+- ```
       new SingleObserver<String>() {
             @Override
             public void onSubscribe(Disposable d) {
                 Log.d(TAG, " onSubscribe : " + d.isDisposed());